meyvain/meyvain.com/README.md

 ## git

     git pull # to be sure you have all the late work from other contributors

     git add

     git commit   # +name your changes

     git push

 ## Deployment

-To deploy first get into:
+To deploy first run:

     source env/bin/activate

 then run: